CTSecUK/Syskron-Security-CTF-2020/Write-ups/Firmware Update.md

 print (keys (get_it (check ())))
 ```

-From looking at this file we can determine that the script expects to be passed an argument, then opens a file and reads it as binary before performing a sha256 and hexdigest function on some data and then replacing many of the characters with different ones.
+From looking at this file we can determine that the script expects to be passed an argument, then opens a file and reads it as binary before performing "**sha256**" and "**hexdigest**" functions on some data, as well as "**replacing**" some characters with different ones.

-Lets run the script to see what happens.
+Let's try running the script to see what happens;

 ```
 [jaxigt@MBA firmware_update]$ python key
 No key for you
 ```

-As expected we've not passed it an argument so it just returns "**No key for you**".
+As expected, we've not passed it an argument, so it just returns "**No key for you**".

-Going bac to the script code, while at first clance it might look like the variables names are missing or all the same (a string of 18x 0's) if you look closely you will notice that some are the capital letter ""**O**" while others are number"**0**".
+Going back to the scripts code, while at first clance it might look like the variables names are all the same (a string of 18x 0's) or have been redacted if you look closely you will notice that some are the capital letter ""**O**" while others are number"**0**".

-I open the file in visual Studio Code to make ediiting a little easier and replace all of the variables which are the same with a variable name to make the code more readable and remove the unneccessary spaces;
+I open the file in visual Studio Code to make ediiting a little easier and replace all of the variables which are the same with a variable name to make the code more readable and tidy up some spacing;

 ![key.py in VSCode](images/firmware_update_vscode.png)

-Ok now the code is a little easier to read.
-We can see that the script needs to be passed a file as an argument which it will open and read as binary before perfoming functions and returning a value taht is printed to the screen.
+Ok now the code is a little easier to read, we can see that the script needs to be passed a file as an argument which it will open and read as binary before perfoming functions on the read data and returning a value that is printed to the screen.

-The only files we have to work with are the zipped files and the recenetly unziped "**LibrePLC_fw_1.0.0.bin**".
+The only files we have to work with are the zip files and the recenetly unziped "**LibrePLC_fw_1.0.0.bin**".

-Running the python script and passing the "**LibrePLC_fw_1.0.0.bin**" as an argument gives us a new output.
+So lets try running the python script and passing the "**LibrePLC_fw_1.0.0.bin**" as an argument, to see if that gives us a new output;

 ```
 [jaxigt@MBA firmware_update]$ python key LibrePLC_fw_1.0.0.bin
 7SYSCC3076BDCTF13CC9CTFA6CB7SYSCC3076CD56579549EC5AB533EN03AFC1F9N
 ```

+And it does!

 > I should point out that it is not neccessary to beautify the code and replace the variable names.
 Running the original script would produce the same output, but I wanted to understand what the code was doing!

-So now lets try using thios new string as the password to unzip the next file;
+So now let's try using this new string as the password to unzip the next file;

 ```
 [jaxigt@MBA firmware_update]$ unzip LibrePLC_fw_1.0.1.zip